string01/rm_cr/README.md

 While admittedly this implementation is overkill for the given problem, I had an idea of how to model the parts to make a cash register.
 The core domain model classes are CashRegister, CashDrawer, Accumulator and Denomination.

-The CashRegister has-a CashDrawer which, in turn has-a collection of Accumulator instances.
+The CashRegister has-a CashDrawer which, in turn, has-a collection of Accumulator instances.
 There is one Accumulator for each Denomination that is defined.
 In this case, $20, 10, 5, 2, and 1.
 The design should be easily extensible to allow for fractional denominations $0.50, 0.25, etc. without too much trouble.
 I only implemented the denominations given in the problem description at this time.

 System Behavior.
-When a transaction (put, take, change) is run on the CashRegister, a virtual CashDrawer instance is created either from the given String input format with the number of each denomination (e.g. 1 2 3 4 5 is 1 $20, 2 $10's 3 $5's, 4 $2's and
+When a transaction (put, take, change) is run on the CashRegister, a virtual CashDrawer instance is created from the given String input format with the number of each denomination (e.g. 1 2 3 4 5 is 1 $20, 2 $10's 3 $5's, 4 $2's and
 5 $1's for a total of 68.
 This virtual CashDrawer is then added to or subtracted from the CashRegister's CashDrawer (with exceptions for bad input format or insufficient funds).